-There are 23 bi-directional input/output lines in the mi-

-cro-controller, labeled from PA to PC and PF, which are mapped to the data memory of [12H], [14H], [16H] and [1CH], respectively.
-All of these I/O ports can be used as input and output operations.
-For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m = 12H, 14H, 16H or 1CH).
+There are 56 bidirectional input/output lines in the microcontroller, labeled from PA to PG, which are mapped to the data memory of [12H], [14H], [16H], [18H], [1AH], [1CH] and [1EH] respectively.
+All of these I/O ports can be used for input and output operations.
+For input operation, these ports are non-latching, that is, the inputs must be ready at the T2 rising edge of instruction "MOV A,[m]" (m=12H, 14H, 16H, 18H, 1AH, 1CH or 1EH).
 For output operation, all the data is latched and remains unchanged until the output latch is rewritten.

-Each I/O line has its own control register (PAC, PBC, PCC, PFC) to control the input/output configuration.
-With this control register, CMOS output or Schmitt trigger input with or without (depends on options) pull-high resistor structures can be reconfigured dynamically (i.e., on-the fly) under software control.
-To function as an input, the corresponding latch of the control register has to be set as "1".
-The pull-high resistor (if the pull-high resistor is enabled) will be exhibited automatically.
-The input sources also depends on the control register.
-If the control register bit is "1", the input will read the pad state ("mov" and read-modify-write instructions ).
-If the control register bit is 0, the contents of the latches will move to internal data bus ("mov" and read-modify-write instructions).
-The input paths (pad state or latches) of read-modify-write instructions are dependent on the control register bits.
+Each I/O line has its own control register (PAC, PBC, PCC, PDC, PEC, PFC, PGC) to control the input/output configuration.
+With this control register, CMOS output or Schmitt trigger input with or without pull-high resistor structures can be reconfigured dynamically (i.e. on-the-fly) under software control.
+To function as an input, the corresponding latch of the control register must write "1".
+The input source also depends on the control register.
+If the control register bit is "1", the input will read the pad state.
+If the control register bit is "0", the contents of the latches will move to the internal bus.
+The latter is possible in the "read-modify-write" instruction.

 For output function, CMOS is the only configuration.
-These control registers are mapped to locations 13H, 15H, 17H and 1DH.
+These control registers are mapped to locations 13H, 15H, 17H, 19H, 1BH, 1DH and 1FH.